FOB Price – How to Understand Freighting Jargon 2018

 We were not sure how to ship goods and what terms to use.
-We spoke this through with Trade Finance Global as we also didn’t know what finance to use; whether we should use pre-export finance and pay within country, pay cash against documents and arrange shipping ourselves or pay when product was sent to our home port and let the seller arrange shipping.
+We spoke this through with Trade Finance Global as we also didn’t know what finance to use; whether we should use pre-export finance and pay within country, pay cash against documents and arrange shipping ourselves or pay when the product was sent to our home port and let the seller arrange shipping.
 Helping us to clarify this has allowed us to trade smoothly.

 - Fast and efficient – speak with our trading team within minutes